octo-topi/blog-staging/database/7-things-a-developer-should-know-(about-database)/post.md

 - display the full query text increasing [track_activity_query_size](https://www.postgresql.org/docs/current/runtime-config-statistics.html#GUC-TRACK-ACTIVITY-QUERY-SIZE).

 Once you've got this set and easily accessible (some PaaS offer a web view), you need to know what happened at a specific time, e.g. when the response time increased last friday night.
 Do it the same way you do with your nginx router: write events in the log, in standard output, and ship them using a log collector.
 To do so, use the built-in PG feature, which logs queries upon completion.
-You can enable it for queries which exceed some duration, say 10 seconds using [log_min_duration_statements](https://www.postgresql.org/docs/current/runtime-config-logging.html#GUC-LOG-MIN-DURATION-STATEMENT) parameter.
+You can enable it for queries which exceed some duration, say 10 seconds using [log_min_duration_statement](https://www.postgresql.org/docs/current/runtime-config-logging.html#GUC-LOG-MIN-DURATION-STATEMENT) parameter.
 I advise to try logging all queries: if your logs get too big, you can always reduce the retention size.
 Most platforms come with built-in monitoring tools to get CPU, RAM and I/O (disk and network).
-If you send these metrics and your query logs into a dataviz tool, you'll ready in case something happen in production.
+If you send these metrics and your query logs into a dataviz tool, you'll be ready in case something happen in production.

 If you still need more, like optimizing your queries, you'll need a statistics tool.
 While optimization should be done at the application level, using an [APM](https://en.wikipedia.org/wiki/Application_performance_management), you can get statistics quickly in the database using [pg_stat_statements](https://www.postgresql.org/docs/current/pgstatstatements.html).
 It's not active by default, as it add some overhead, but it's worth throwing a glance.